eclipse-imagen/imagen/docs/guide/properties/index.md

 methods familiar from the `RenderedImage` and `RenderableImage` interfaces.

-`PropertySource` is implemented by `ImageJAI`.
-Since all RenderedImages used within ImageN are descendents of `PlanarImage` which implements `ImageJAI`, all images may be assumed to implement `PropertySource`.
+`PropertySource` is implemented by `ImageImageN`.
+Since all RenderedImages used within ImageN are descendents of `PlanarImage` which implements `ImageImageN`, all images may be assumed to implement `PropertySource`.

 **API:** `org.eclipse.imagen.PropertySource`